etnichols/etnichols.github.io/src/pages/tutorials/2019-05-1---resume-with-react-and-tsx/index.md

 That's it!
 Now you can use files with a `.tsx` extension in your project.

-## Create /resume page for your site
+## Create /resume route for your site

 As the Gatsby docs state:
 > Any React component defined in `src/pages/*.js` will automatically become a page.

-With Typescript enabled on the project, that statement can be updated to say:
+With Typescript enabled on the project, this statement can be updated to:

 > Any React component defined in `src/pages/*.[js|tsx]` will automatically become a page."

-*Note the `.tsx` extension as opposed to just `.ts`.
-This is because the resume page we create will use JSX, thus we want the `.tsx` extension.*
+*(Note: the `.tsx` extension as opposed to just `.ts`.
+This is because the resume page we create will use JSX, thus we want the `.tsx` extension.)*

 Create a new page at `src/pages/resume.tsx` and add the following code to it: